ChungNYCU/image-process-api/DesignDocument.md

 Users can utilize the operations below to manipulate their images.
 Use ',' (comma) between operation and parameter.
 Use ' ' (space) between each operation.
+The user can specify which operation or operations to perform on the image.
+Operations can be applied in an order specified by the caller.
+Upon completion of the transform the user can access to the resulting image file.

 | Operation name  | Parameter?   | Type       | Description                                          |
 | -------------   |--------------|------------|------------------------------------------------------|
 | Flip            | Required     | Int        | Flip the image, 0 for vertical, 1 for horizontal.    |